mmkose/leetcode75/README.md

 # leetcode75
-This repository includes the practices from leetcode 75. https://leetcode.com/studyplan/leetcode-75/
+This repository includes the practices for leetcode 75. https://leetcode.com/studyplan/leetcode-75/